-It is Creighton University policy that all full-time students be covered by a comprehensive health insurance plan for the entire academic year.
+It is Creighton University policy that all full time students be covered by a comprehensive health insurance plan\ for the entire academic year.

-NOTE: The premium for the University-sponsored Student Health Insurance Plan will remain on the student's account unless a properly completed waiver form and a copy of both sides of a current health insurance card are received by Student Health Services before the deadline.
+NOTE: The premium for the University-endorsed Student Medical Insurance Plan will remain on the student's account unless the waiver process is properly completed before the deadline.
 This information is required on an annual basis.